A sudden dearth of pomegranates is messing with Julia's salad plans. She calls Rene, tells her she can't make it to dinner.

 Rene is a pharmacist, used to doling out orders disguised as advice.

 Julia is an hour late, everyone already perched around Rene's expertly styled Moroccan print living room, sipping Lillet.
-Rene and her husband have rules about shoe removal, a middle stair that acts as a boundary.
+Rene and her husband have rules about shoe removal, a middle stair acting as a boundary.
 Deprived of her thigh-high boots, her otherwise demure outfit is now marred by the red and pink-striped socks her mother mailed her for Valentine's Day.
 Seeing them and knowing their origin, Rene raises her eyebrows.

 "It might be time to start buying your own socks, hun," she says.